Prospects of food processing industry in India

 HINTS:

-India’s food processing sector, a shining pillar of the Indian economy, has been booming in recent years.
+India’s food processing sector, a brawny pillar of the Indian economy, has been booming in recent years.
 Holding a place among the largest food processing industries in the world, it is responsible for a significant portion – about 32 per cent – of India’s overall food market.

 India, a bountiful land, has emerged as the second largest producer of agricultural goods and an abundant source of fruits and vegetables.
 Its dairy, marine, poultry, and meat industries are thriving and leading the world in production.
 Additionally, the Indian gourmet food market is rapidly expanding at a rate of 20 per cent annually.